nikitavoloboev/data/docs/cryptocurrencies/bitcoin.md

 - [ZeroSync](https://github.com/lucidLuckylee/zerosync) - Sync a Bitcoin full node using STARK-proofs.
 - [lnproxy](https://github.com/lnproxy/lnproxy) - Takes a bolt 11 invoice and generates a “wrapped” invoice that can be settled if and only if the original invoice is settled.
 - [BOLT: Basis of Lightning Technology (Lightning Network Specifications)](https://github.com/lightning/bolts)
+- [Spiral](https://spiral.xyz/) - Making bitcoin more than an investment.